ddanger/notes-2019-osn/README.md

 ## Next.js
 - React SSR framework
-- Awesome, but lots of gotchas.
-Running React on both server and client is no picnic.
+- Awesome, but still, running React on both server and client is no picnic.

 ## Sponsors
 ### GitHub table